The EU AI Act: What to Expect as New Legislation Takes Better Effect From August 2024

 In Image: AI Brain In a Robot Hand

-• AI technologies used for basic data analysis or low-level automated activities that don’t include sensitive personal data or judgments with significant consequences might be examples.
+• AI Act, AI technologies used for basic data analysis or low-level automated activities that don’t include sensitive personal data or judgments with significant consequences might be examples.
 The Act’s emphasis on higher-risk applications is reflected in the exemption from strict requirements, which frees businesses using low-risk AI to operate without further compliance costs.

 The EU AI Act